 Mobile phones with streaming media capability will enable you receive live broadcasts on your phone.
 If you download something the whole content must be in your phone before you can view it.
 If you stream some content you can view them as they are available.
 Example of video streaming is YouTube.

 A mobile phone with Streaming media capability will enable you to watch live sporting events on your mobile phone.
+The ability of a mobile phone depends on the speed supported by the phone or the mobile network.

 MMS stands for Multimedia Messaging Services and is a technology that enables you to send multimedia content across a network to a mobile phone subscriber whose handset has MMS capability.
 However if the receiver’s mobile phone does not have MMS capability they will receive an SMS directing them to a website were they can have access to the message.